Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_03/step_03.md

 - *[Generic](../../../../manuals/core/config/data-node-config.md/#generic)*: Taipy provides a generic Data Node that can read and store any data based on a custom _reading_ and _writing_ function created by the user.

-This part utilizes the straightforward DAG/execution setup detailed below.
-The setup comprises the following components:
+This section uses a simple DAG/execution setup explained below.
+The setup includes these components:

 1. Three Data Nodes: